Lake Davenport Sailing Club

 4. Courses and Course Signals

-5. Starting
+5. Starting Procedure

 Races shall be started by using the following signals.
 Times shall be taken from the visual signals; the absence of a sound signal shall be disregarded.